Learn more about creating custom font styles for mobile screens in Style Manager.

 There are three layout options for grids in mobile layout: Normal, Reverse and Matrix.
 Normal is selected by default: this arranges columns from left to right vertically.
 Select Reverse to switch the order (from right to left vertically).
 Matrix makes 2 columns out of any number of blocks.

 A 10px padding from left and right is set as default for mobile using any grid system.

 Potential issues with your page look on mobile

 If a background image is stretched across a post or a column in the desktop version, it may look oversized on mobile.
 You can turn off background image for mobile screen in the Post tab:

 Background > Show background on mobile > Off.

 Sometimes an embedded document may look cropped on mobile.
-It happens because each content provider sets default size attributes for the document inside an <iframe></iframe> container.
-In order to keep content proportions upon a resize, an embedded object is cropped.
-When the Responsive embed mode for an embed is enabled, check a preview page to see how your post looks on a mobile screen.
+This happens because each content provider sets default size attributes for the document inside an <iframe></iframe> container.
+When the Responsive embed is enabled, check the preview page to see how your post looks on mobile.